-Responsibility for enforcement of Student Conduct Policy lies with the Vice President for Enrollment and Student Services, Dean of Students, and Student Services staff.
+Responsibility for enforcement of Student Conduct Policy lies with the Dean of Students, Director of Student Conduct, and other Student Services staff.
 This group defines behavioral expectations and takes appropriate action in support of University Policy.

 Standard of Student Conduct